valencebond/FixMatch_pytorch/README.md

 ## FixMatch

-This unofficial reimplementation of [fixmatch](https://arxiv.org/abs/2001.07685) with RandomAugment.
+The unofficial reimplementation of [fixmatch](https://arxiv.org/abs/2001.07685) with RandomAugment.

 ## Overview
-This repo is based on https://github.com/CoinCheung/fixmatch.

-The main difference is:
-- the unsupervised loss implementation
-- without risk of OOM

 |repo|using EMA model to evaluate|using EMA model to train|update parameters|update buffer|